-Julie R. Agnew ’91, Associate Professor of Economics and Finance, served as the inaugural faculty Directory of the Center from its inception through June 2016.
+Julie R. Agnew ’91, Richard C Kraemer Term Professor of Business at William & Mary, served as the inaugural faculty Directory of the Center from its inception through June 2016.
+Agnew returned to the Boehly Center in 2023, and currently serves as the Executive Director.
 Under her leadership, the Center established its reputation for innovation through several successful initiatives, including the first finance-focused summer study abroad program in Singapore, the inaugural Women’s Stock Pitch & Leadership Summit, the annual Invictus Challenge Case Competition, and the creation of a new practitioner-led course on Risk Management.

 James Haltiner, Chancellor Professor of Economics and Finance, and Carl Tack ’78, Visiting Lecturer in Finance, served as Co-Directors of the Center from July 2016 through 2019.
 In addition to expanding the practitioner-led course offerings and growing the annual Women’s Stock Pitch event, they launched the Financial Literacy Program.
 Professors Haltiner and Tack also oversaw the expansion of the Center team, adding a second Associate Director position focused on Strategic Engagement to complement the original Associate Director for Academic Engagement, as well as an Administrative Coordinator.